 The NSAA limits the use of motorized carts during the District Golf Tournament.
 Only Rules Officials, Scoring Monitors and Media Personnel are allowed to have a cart on the course.
 Spectators are not allowed to rent carts to follow the golfers.
-Individuals meeting the criteria of the Americans with Disabilities Act will be allowed to rent a cart during the District Tournament.
+Individuals meeting the criteria of the Americans with Disabilities Act or those individuals who provide a medical physicians note dated and in their name will be allowed to rent a cart during the District Tournament.
 Permission must be verified and approved by the Tournament Director.
+Carts are available at a first come first serve basis and their availability may be limited to each course and also the conditions of the course.
+Only 2 people (1 of which must be the person who meets the requirement) may be on the cart at a time and the driver must meet the course age limit to operate the cart.